-- >> One-on-one coaching with highly trained, executive coaches who will serve as your thought partners and guides
+- >> One-on-one coaching with a highly-trained, executive-level consultant who will serve as your thought partner and coach throughout the program

 - >> Interactive peer learning and networking opportunities with a cohort of fellow Executive Directors

-- >> 7 full-day training sessions over a one-year period focused on diverse leadership topics and management skills
+- >> 7 full-day training sessions over a one-year period

-- >> Expert instruction to help you shape the culture of your organization and strengthen your leadership
+- >> Expert instruction and comprehensive training topics to help you shape the culture of your organization and strengthen your leadership

 What You’ll Learn

 EDLI will give you the practical tools and strategies to build critical leadership skills and transform the effectiveness and impact of your organization.
-Topics for EDLI 2017 include:
+Topics for EDLI 2019 include:

 - >> Creating your organization's culture and managing politics